BaptisteHudyma/LampColorControler/README.md

 The code is not designed to be the most readable but to be robust, so it can be quite tricky to understand, sorry !

+This branch is designed for a single color 12v led strip.
+The strip parameters are put is the user_constants file.

 ## Behavior

 base behavior: